Generalized dichotomies via time rescaling: Dichotomy spectrum

-\begin{rem} We note that the modifications of the Sacker-Sell spectrum associated with growth rates have been studied in~\cite{BDV, JG, Silva}.
-However, in these works, the spectrum is introduced with respect to the notion of a \emph{nonuniform} $\mu$-dichotomy. \end{rem}
+\begin{remark} We note that the modifications of the Sacker-Sell spectrum associated with growth rates have been studied in~\cite{BDV, JG, Silva}.
+However, in these works, the spectrum is introduced with respect to the notion of a \emph{nonuniform} $\mu$-dichotomy. \end{remark}